-My opera Criseyde, which I re-wrote in Chaucer's medieval English as a heroic feminist tale, was performed by the New York City Opera singers and orchestra (VOX Festival, 2008) and called "intense, richly scored" by the New York Times.
-My mini-opera Komachi at Sekidera, inspired by a Japanese Noh play, was performed at the National Opera Center in Manhattan in 2015, and was referred to as "eloquent, touching" by the New York Times.
-My work has sometimes been called "mind-boggling art" (Associated Press), "...a startling extension of the consciousness of India" (SRUTI, India), and "...eerily evocative, holds the listener spellbound" (Musical America).
+On Nov.20, 2018 my new one-act opera ZHAOJÜN – The Woman Who Saved the World was premiered in concert format by the Association for the Promotion of New Music at the Baruch Performing Arts Center in NYC, with soprano Sharon Harms and baritone Jeffrey Huw Williams, conductor Carl Bettendorf and seven musicians and guests of Ensemble Pi, directed by Ashley Tata.
+My opera Criseyde, which I re-wrote in Chaucer’s medieval English as a heroic feminist tale, was performed by the New York City Opera singers and orchestra (VOX Festival, 2008) and The American Virtuosi (2008) and called “intense, richly scored” by the New York Times.
+My mini-opera Komachi at Sekidera, inspired by a Japanese Noh play, was performed at the National Opera Center in Manhattan in 2015, and was referred to as “eloquent, touching” by the New York Times.
+My work has been called “mind-boggling art” (Associated Press), “…a startling extension of the consciousness of India” (SRUTI, India), and “…eerily evocative, holds the listener spellbound” (Musical America).

-- The Wind in the Pines (2018), for soprano and 6 instruments, is a commission from Chamber Music America to create a work for Seattle's Eurasia Consort.
-Based on a Noh play about a poor peasant woman, the piece will be premiered in Seattle in January, 2019 and then presented in NYC.
+- The Wind in the Pines (2018), for soprano and 6 instruments (theorbo, Turkish oud, Renaissance harp, alto flute, alto recorder and percussion), is a commission from Chamber Music America to create a work for Seattle’s Eurasia Consort.
+Based on a Noh play about a poor peasant woman, the piece will be premiered in Seattle in January, 2020 and presented in NYC.

-- Zhaojun – A Woman of Peace (2018), is my new one-act chamber opera for 2 singers and 8 instruments, which will be premiered in concert by the Association for the Promotion of New Music in NYC in September 2018.
+- Zhaojun – A Woman of Peace (2018), is my new one-act chamber opera for 2 singers and 7 instruments, was just premiered in concert by the Association for the Promotion of New Music in NYC on Nov.20, 2018.
 Based on the life of Wang Zhaojun, a famous Chinese woman who established peace between China and Mongolia two thousand years ago, the opera attacks militarism, environmental destruction and predatory finance.